MrHedmad/mimir/src/prep/protocols.md

 - Run the realizations, writing down what variables we encounter during the run that we did not codify already in the previous steps;

+It's possible that it's much easier to draft the protocols needed in a realization of the experiment rather than the more generic, "abstracted" protocols that are readily reused.
+If this is the case, take the time to consider your realized protocol and break it up later, "taking out" all variables that might reasonably be changed often.

 Once we have the data produced by the run, we just need to [label](/wetlab/sample_labelling.html) it and upload the text of the realized experiment plus all of the unexpected variables that we have encountered during the run.